Sustainability Contestable Fund

-The Fund can be used to support energy projects that achieve one or more of the following outcomes:
+The Fund can be used to support projects that achieve one or more of the following outcomes:

-- Replacement of non-renewable energy sources and/or reduction in energy usage
+- Reduction in energy usage

 - Reduction of waste and/or increased recycling